adam-p/text-file-follower/README.md

 See comment below in the "OS Compatibility" section for bad behaviour on Linux.

+##### File that gets renamed during following

+The behaviour is basically the same as the deleted+recreated case: The follower will wait until it gets re-created and start following it again **from the start of the file**.

+And again, see comment below in the "OS Compatibility" section for bad behaviour on Linux.

 ##### File shrinks during following

 The current behaviour is that lines won't start getting emitted until the file grows past its previous size again.